Dampening parameter distributional shifts under robust control and gain scheduling: Dampened parameter distributional shifts

 \section{Dampened parameter distributional shifts}

-The quadratic stability condition holds when the underlying true system \eqref{eq:stateEquation} is linear and possibly time-varying.
-Notice that the premise of this condition (stabilization of the vertices in the difference inclusion \eqref{eq:diff inclusion}) is problematic if the underlying system is nonlinear and the identification \eqref{eq: ABs as jacobians} is used.
-Specifically, if the new state feedback gain $K$ resulting from one of the above programs is applied, the new state-input distribution is not necessarily the same as that used in the assumption for the robust control case or the same as the grid in the gain-scheduling case, which may imply that the difference inclusion \ref{eq:diff inclusion} is no longer capturing the behavior of the system.
-Therefore, the control design process itself, as presented in the above programs, may invalidate the basic premises on which quadratic stability is built.
+The quadratic stability condition holds when the underlying true system \eqref{eq:stateEquation} is captured by the difference inclusion \eqref{eq:diff inclusion} under any condition and any controller $K_0$.
+This might be possible to achieve when the underlying system is linear and possibly time-varying with a range of parameters (and hence a convex hull) that can be predetermined.
+However, Assumption~\ref{assumption:diff inclusion} becomes problematic if the underlying system is nonlinear.
+Specifically, if a newly designed (possibly robust according to \eqref{eq:Robust LQR problem controllability}) state feedback gain $K$ is applied, the resulting state-input distribution of the new closed-loop system is not necessarily the same as that used in the assumption for the robust control case or the same as the grid in the gain-scheduling case under the controller $K_0$.
+This may imply that the difference inclusion \ref{eq:diff inclusion} is no longer capturing the behavior of the underlying system, and therefore, the control design process itself, even if ``robust'' as presented in the above program, may invalidate the basic premises on which quadratic stability is built on.

-In this section, we seek to mitigate the above problem by ``dampening'' the distributional shifts in the state-input space and hence in the parameter space of the difference inclusion \eqref{eq:diff inclusion}.
-This has the effect of strengthening the premises needed for quadratic stability when the underlying system is nonlinear.
-In particular, we adopt the data-conforming concept introduced in \cite{ramadan2024data}.
+We show next how to mitigate the above problem by ``dampening'' the distributional shifts by adopting the data-conforming concept introduced in \cite{ramadan2024data}.

-The data-conforming concept relies on the assumption that under each control law, the closed-loop system will admit a state-input distribution that can be well approximated by a Gaussian density.

-\begin{assumption} The state-input joint distribution is centered on zero and can be approximated by a multivariate Gaussian with a positive definite covariance. \end{assumption}